 A stock protection trust can be a solid tool to hedge risk if you are optimistic about your own stock and

 want to hold it and/or there are heavy costs (e.g. taxes) associated with disposing it in the short-term.
 Accredited investors (earn over $200k a year OR over $1M in assets) only.

-I’m currently building up a pool; contact me for more information.
+I'm happy to connect you to existing pool; contact me for more information.

 Collars — cutting risk